 SSDs have no variable seek time or rotational latency issues, since solid state drives read and write to NAND cells, which is fundamentally different than how HDDs read and write files.
 It's much faster, and consumes less power than HDDs.

-The age limit for SSDs are around 10 years, whereas HDD drives will last approximately three to five years.
+In terms of SSD lifespan vs HDD, the age limit for SSDs are around 10 years, whereas HDD drives will last approximately three to five years.

 Additionally, SSD provides enhanced data integrity and endurance since they retain data even when powered down.
 The average SSD lifespan can be shorter than 10 years, depending on specific use cases.